Operation Torch: Allied strategy

-When the United States entered the Second World War in December 7, British and Americans met at the Arcadia Conference to discuss future strategy.
-The principle of Europe first was agreed upon, but British and Americans had different views on how to implement it.
-Americans favoured a direct approach with first a limited landing in 1942 (Operation Sledgehammer), and then a follow-up main thrust in 1943 (Operation Roundup).
+When the United States entered the Second World War on December 7, 1941, British and Americans met at the Arcadia Conference in Washington D.C. to discuss future strategy.
+The principle of Europe first (Germany first) was agreed upon, but British and Americans had different views on how to implement it.
+Americans favoured a direct approach with first a limited landing in Europe in 1942 (Operation Sledgehammer), and then a follow-up main thrust in 1943 (Operation Roundup).
 The British pressed for a less ambitious plan.
 They realized the build-up of American forces (Operation Bolero) would take time, and there was not enough shipping available for large operations.
 Winston Churchill proposed to invade North Africa.
 The head of the United States Army, General George Marshall and the head of the US Navy, Admiral Ernest King strongly opposed that plan, and were inclined to abandon the Germany first strategy if Churchill persisted.
-But President Franklin D. Roosevelt wanted to support the Russians and as any Pacific operation would be of no help to them, he agreed to the North-African operation.
+But President Franklin D. Roosevelt wanted to support the Soviets and as any Pacific operation would be of no help to them, he agreed to the North-African operation.
 On 14 August 1942 Lt.
 General Dwight D. Eisenhower was appointed as Commander in Chief Allied expeditionary Force, and he set up his headquarters in London.